 Another twelve months of film (or so) have whizzed by, and with that turn of the Earth’s cycle has come another plethora of exciting films.
 The culmination of the MCU, a fascinatingly beautiful love story, a black and white masterpiece, some incredible true stories, the sixth entry of a franchise that continues to deliver the thrills and excitement, a remake done good, and another Pixar masterpiece.
 It was quite the year for cinema in 2018, and it is time for me to give you my opinion as to what was the best of the best.
 Much as I would want to, I have not seen every film that came out this year, so if your favourite isn’t on here, I might not have seen it.

 Now, to explain my somewhat unusual method of ranking these films.
 Rather than going by UK release date, I try to rank these films per their IMDB date.
 So if a film is marketed as a 2018 release, I strive to include it here.
 This gives me the chance to catch some 2018 films that are released in the early weeks of the year, so that they can be eligible for this list.
-However, some 2017 films were not released in the UK till later on in the year, hence why why some films that are 2017 films per IMDB are included here, as they came to UK cinemas well into 2018.
+However, some 2017 films were not released in the UK till later on in the year, hence why some films that are listed as 2017 films on IMDB are included here, as they came to UK cinemas well into 2018.
 Similarly, the UK doesn’t get some films that are marketed as 2018 releases until well into 2019.
 Hence, anything that is released and reviewed after this post, will be deferred for the best of 2019.

 Second, the grade that these films received does not dictate where they will rank.
 One film may get a higher grade or the perfect grade, it will not necessarily mean that film will be the best film of the year.
 This is, as is the case for all of us who review films, our one chance to be completely biased about the films that we enjoyed the most, and these are the films that I will remember from 2018.
 Before I get into the main list, some honourable mentions need to have their time to shine.
 These films were very enjoyable that didn’t quite make the list, but were still very good that you should check out.
 First up…